micro-os-plus/micro-test-plus-xpack/README.md

 ```

 The template matches only expressions that evaluate to
-a boolean or use custom comparators/operators derived from a
+a boolean or use custom comparators/operators derived from an
-local `op` type.
+internal `detail::op` type.

 For generic checks performed outside the testing framework, the results can
 be reported with `expect(true)` or `expect(false)`.